Balasaminathank/torrent-to-drive-selective/README.md

 **Disclaimer:** This method is against Google Colab's policies.
 Use it at your own discretion.

-## Overview
-This repository provides Jupyter notebooks to transfer files from torrents or direct download links to Google Drive.

 ### 1. Torrent to Drive (`torrent_to_drive.ipynb`)
 This notebook allows you to download torrent files directly to your Google Drive.